timodonnell/timodonnell.github.io/_includes/about.md

 I'm an immunologist and software engineer.
-I work at [Open Athena](https://www.openathena.ai/), a non-profit that helps academic groups develop large machine learning models.
+I work at [Open Athena](https://www.openathena.ai/), a non-profit that helps academic scientists develop large machine learning models.
 I also occasionally work with biotechs as a [technical consultant](https://inferenceprojects.com) in my spare time.